TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsubsection{Accordion Patience}

 `Accordion' \cite{accordion-rules} is a single-player (patience or solitaire) card game.
 The game starts with the chosen cards in a sequence, each element of which we consider as a `pile' of one card.
 Each move we make consists of moving a pile on top of either the pile immediately to the left, or three to the left (i.e.\ with two piles between the source and destination) such that the top cards in the source and destination piles match by either rank (value of the card, e.g.\ both 7) or suit (clubs, hearts, diamonds, or spades).
 The result of each move is to reduce the number of piles by 1 and change the top card of the destination pile.
 The empty space left at the position of the source pile is deleted.
 The goal is to keep making moves until just one pile remains.
-We consider the `open' variant where the positions of all cards are known before play starts, in a variant studied by Knuth \cite{accordion-stanford} where we play with a randomly chosen subset of $n \leq 52$ cards.
+We consider the `open' variant where the positions of all cards are known before play starts, in a variant studied by \citeA{accordion-stanford} where we play with a randomly chosen subset of $n \leq 52$ cards.
+A problem instance consists of the subset of cards in play, and their initial positions.
+We have generated 5 random instances for each value of \(n\in \{11,12,13,14,15,16\}\).

-We model accordion with a matrix called \texttt{piles} of $(n-1) \times n$ variables with domain $0\ldots 51$, the element \texttt{piles[i,j]} representing the top card of the stack in position $j$ in the sequence after move $i$.
+We model accordion with a matrix called \code{piles} of $(n-1) \times n$ variables with domain $\{0\ldots 51\}$, the element \code{piles[i,j]} representing the top card of the stack in position $j$ in the sequence after move $i$.
 Only the top card in each stack is represented; others are not relevant.
-We have $2(n-1)$ decision variables for the $n-1$ moves, expressing which pile is moved to which other pile (named \texttt{from} and \texttt{to}).
-We also have two variables per move representing the top card of the stack that is moved (\texttt{fromcard}), and the top card of the stack it is moved onto (\texttt{tocard}).
+We have $2(n-1)$ decision variables for the $n-1$ moves, expressing which pile is moved to which other pile (named \code{from} and \code{to}).
+We also have two variables per move representing the top card of the stack that is moved (\code{fromcard}), and the top card of the stack it is moved onto (\code{tocard}).
 Frame axioms ensure that unmoved cards are copied from one timestep to the next, and that the unused slots at each timestep fill up with zeroes.
-A set of constraints link \texttt{to} with \texttt{tocard}, and \texttt{from} with \texttt{fromcard} by indexing the \texttt{piles} matrix.
-Finally the move is implemented by indexing into \texttt{piles} with \texttt{from} and \texttt{to}.
+A set of constraints link \code{to} with \code{tocard}, and \code{from} with \code{fromcard} by indexing the \code{piles} matrix.
+Finally the move is implemented by indexing into \code{piles} with \code{from} and \code{to}.

 There are two key constraints on the moves.
 The first (Move1) is that the move is of either one or three places, written as follows: